End-to-End Full-Page Optical Music Recognition for Pianoform Sheet Music: Output Encoding

 \section{Output Encoding}

-The encoding format of the output is a crucial step towards the development of \ac{OMR} systems.
-There exist plenty of options when choosing a digital encoding, being \acf{MEI}~\citep{Hankinson:ISMIR:2011} and MusicXML~\citep{Good:XML:2001} the most popular ones.
-These formats are known for their comprehensive representation of music score components and metadata through an XML-based markup language.
-Despite being such remarkable options, they are not convenient for deep learning-based solutions.
-The reason is that they are too verbose and typically require conversions and adaptations into intermediate languages, which tend to be lossy.
+There are numerous options when choosing a digital music encoding format, being MusicXML~\citep{Good:XML:2001} the most popular one.
+This format is known for its comprehensive representation of music score components and metadata through an XML-based markup language.
+Despite being highly versatile, it is not well-suited for deep learning-based solutions.
+The reason is that it is too verbose and typically require conversions and adaptations into intermediate languages, which are often lossy.

-In this work---based on recent research for both monophonic \citep{RiosVila:DLFM:2020,RiosVila:APPSCI:2021,RiosVila:IJDARICDAR:2023} and polyphonic~\citep{RiosVila:IJDARICDAR:2023} music scores---we adopt the text-based Humdrum **kern encoding format, part of the Humdrum toolkit~\citep{Huron:BMIDI:1997}, subsequently referred to as \krn{}.
+Based on recent literature~\citep{RiosVila:DLFM:2020,RiosVila:APPSCI:2021,RiosVila:IJDARICDAR:2023,RiosVila:IJDARICDAR:2023}, in this work we adopt the text-based Humdrum Kern encoding format~\citep{Huron:BMIDI:1997}, hereinafter referred to as \krn{}.
 This encoding stands out in computational music analysis due to its widespread use, simplicity, and straightforward parsing capabilities, making it exceptionally well-suited for end-to-end \ac{OMR} applications.
-The straightforward structure of \krn{} files not only facilitates compatibility with various music software packages~\citep{Pugin:ISMIR:2014} but also allows for conversion to and from other music representations.
+Additionally, this format is compatible with many music software packages~\citep{Pugin:ISMIR:2014} and can be converted into other digital music representations, such as MusicXML and others.